danfuzz/samizdat/blur/README.md

 Limitations
 -----------

+Blur has very few built-in rule types.
+Should it turn into a long-term viable product, it is likely that the set of rule types will be expanded.

 Blur has trouble with file names that end with newlines.
 (Embedded newlines are just fine, though.)
 This is because of the shell semantics around command substitution, which silently drops end-of-response newlines.